karaandres/GitHub_and_RStudio_Workshop/README.md

-# Ling Lab Group GitHub Training
+# GitHub & RStudio: A Workflow for Collaborative Data Science

 Today we will learn the basics of using GitHub for version control and project management.
 Much of the content for this tutorial has been adapted from Nina Therkildsen's [Collaborative and Reproducible Data Science in R Course](https://nt246.github.io/NTRES6940-data-science/index.html).